 In some states, Basic level hospital policies may also come with ambulance cover, which can pay towards emergency ambulance services if your state government does not already cover you.

-If a health fund chooses, they can offer Basic Plus or + policies, which cover more than a standard Basic health cover policy.
-Basic Plus policies can include additional restricted^ or unrestricted* Basic hospital cover for one or more of the 35 clinical categories that are usually only found in higher-tiered policies.
+If a health fund chooses, they can offer Basic Plus or + policies, which include more than a standard Basic health insurance policy.
+Basic Plus policies can include additional restricted^ or unrestricted* cover for one or more of the remaining 35 clinical categories that are usually only found in higher-tiered policies.

 Rehabilitation (restricted^) | ✔ |